mdwiltfong/secret-santa/README.md

 - **User Registration**: Allows users to sign up and participate in Secret Santa events.
 - **Event Creation**: Users can create their own Secret Santa events, inviting friends and colleagues.
 - **Gift Suggestions**: The platform suggests gift ideas based on the preferences of the participants.
-- (Add more features specific to your project here.)

 ## Getting Started